healeycodes/healeycodes.com/posts/visualizing-chess-bitboards.md

 description: "Brief introduction to chess bitboards and move generation with animations."
 ---

+When simulating board games on a computer, one of the challenges is keeping track of the game pieces.
 Bitboards are an efficient way to store game state in (usually) 64-bit integers.
 There are 64 positions on a chess board so we can use each bit as an on/off switch.

-I want to describe a board where `f5` is occupied.
-We can use `67108864`.
+Let's say I want to describe a board where `f5` is occupied.
+For that, we can use the number `67108864`.
+In decimal notation, it doesn't seem much like a chessboard.
+In hex, we can see that there's some structure: `0x0000000004000000`.

-This number doesn't really scream that `f5` is occupied though.

-I'll show it represented as a binary number with 64 digits.
+For me, it starts to make more sense when representated as a binary number with 64 digits.

 ```text
 0 0 0 0 0 0 0 0  I've added a line break